djhworld/go-lambda-invoke/README.md

   * Unit testing is probably better in most cases
 * You want to validate your CI has built a valid `linux` binary of your application before deploying

+I wrote a blog post about it here https://djhworld.github.io/post/2018/01/27/running-go-aws-lambda-functions-locally/

 ## Installing

 ```